flathub-infra/documentation/docs/02-for-app-authors/09-github-actions.md

 ## Using GitHub actions on your own repository

-Build and deploy your Flatpak application using the official Github Actions:
+Build and deploy your Flatpak application using the official GitHub Actions:

 https://github.com/flathub-infra/flatpak-github-actions